Larapinta Trail current conditions

 Outside of these months the weather is warm to very hot, often reaching temperatures over 40 degrees Celsius.

-Minimum temperature (Celsius)
+Average minimum temperature (Celsius)

-Maximum temperature (Celsius)
+Average maximum temperature (Celsius)

 Last updated: 19 October 2021

 Share this page:URL copied!